surma/surma.dev/content/things/when-workers.md

 <!--more-->

 Did I get your attention with that?
 Good.
 Of course, as with any topic, there is 🌈nuance<span class="flip-h">🌈</span> and I will lay that all out.
 But I have opinions, and they are important.
 Buckle up.

-## What are workers, again?

-**The TL;DR on [Web Workers] is that they are JavaScript’s take on threads.** JavaScript engines have been built with the assumption that there is a single thread, and consequently there is no concurrent access JavaScript object memory, which absolves the need for any synchronization mechanism.
-If regular threads with their shared memory model got added to JavaScript it would be disastrous to say the least.
-Instead, we have been given [Web Workers], which are basically an entire JavaScript scope running on a separate thread, without any shared memory or shared values.
-To make these completely separated and isolated JavaScript scopes work _together_ you have access to [`postMessage()`][postmessage], which allows you to trigger a `message` event in the _other_ JavaScript scope together with the copy of a value you provide (copied using the [structured clone algorithm][structured clone]).

-So far, Workers have seen practically no adoption, apart from a few “slam dunk” use-cases, which usually involve long-running number crunching tasks.
-I think that should change. **We should start using workers.**

 ## The Performance Gap is widening